 All managers and supervisors will be held accountable for promoting affirmative action goals and objectives within their respective divisions/sections/units.
-The following minimum criteria are to be applied in the performance evaluations of managers and supervisors regarding their effectiveness in achieving affirmative action objectives (refer to Appendix C):
+The following minimum criteria are to be applied in the

-- How well the manager/supervisor fosters and promotes a diverse workforce and environment, promotes the affirmative action goals and objects, and ensures that his/her staff are knowledgeable about DOJ Affirmative Action and Diversity and Inclusion strategies.
-How fairly the manager/supervisor treats all persons and gives equal opportunity in selection, training, promotion, performance evaluation (including nonbiased interview questions and selection criteria and diverse representation on interview panels), work assignments (including encouragement of developmental assignments), classification, compensation, and assignment of overtime - How strictly the manager/supervisor adheres to grievance procedures without retaliation or reprisal against any person filing a complaint of discrimination or against any person giving testimony or aiding in the resolution of a complaint. - How the manager/supervisor resolves formal and informal complaints regarding unlawful discrimination and accommodations issues. - How well the manager/supervisor ensures that subordinate staff attends mandatory Avoiding Workplace Harassment training.
+- How well the manager/supervisor fosters and promotes a diverse workforce and environment, promotes the affirmative action goals, and objects, and ensures that his/her staff are knowledgeable about DOJ Affirmative Action and Diversity and Inclusion strategies.
+How fairly the manager/supervisor treats all persons and gives equal opportunity in selection, training, promotion, performance evaluation (including nonbiased interview questions and selection criteria and diverse representation on interview panels), work assignments (including encouragement of developmental assignments), classification, compensation, and assignment of overtime. - How strictly the manager/supervisor adheres to grievance procedures without retaliation or reprisal against any person filing a complaint of discrimination or against any person giving testimony or aiding in the resolution of a complaint. - How the manager/supervisor resolves formal and informal complaints regarding unlawful discrimination and accommodations issues. - How well the manager/supervisor ensures that subordinate staff attends mandatory Avoiding Workplace Harassment training.